lschierer/RUT/packages/luke/20051021/more-on-papists-and-politcs.md

 ---

-title: more on Papists and politcs
+title: "more on Papists and politcs"
 date: 2005-10-21 16:26:31
 tags:
   -  politics-law